BPR02/SkyBlock_Collection/src/packs/extras/skyvoid_additions/README.md

 ### More Discs from Vaults
 Ominous vaults can reward creator music box

+### Calcite from Dead Coral Blocks
+Dead coral blocks can be converted into calcite by placing them next to lava.
+The more lava around the block, the quicker it will convert (capped at 4 lava blocks, at least one of the lava block need to be a source block, the other can be flowing)

+### Magma Blocks Cool into Tuff
+A magma block hit by a wind charge will convert into tuff

+### Gravel Crushes into Sand
+Anvil falling on gravel will convert it into sand

+### Tuff Packs into Deepslate
+Anvil falling on tuff will convert it into deepslate

 ## Extra Mechanics
 The following settings are disabled by default

+### Spiders Generate Cobwebs
+*cobwebs are obtainable with the weaving effect*
+Spiders in ceiling edges will generate cobwebs

 ### Vexes Convert to Allays
 *in Standard SkyBlock, mansions and pillager towers generate with allays, but no blocks*